Print Options

 Graduate Committee

-Dr. Andrew Dudley (Co-Chair & Program Co-Director), Dr. Kyle Hewlett (Co-Chair & Program Co-Director) Dr. Jennifer Black, Dr. Kishor Bhakat, Dr. Gargi Ghosal, Dr. Shantaram Joshi, and Dr. Bin Duan
+Dr. Kyle Hewitt (Phd Program Co-Director), Dr. Gargi Ghosal (PhD Program Co-Director) Dr. Kishor Bhakat, Dr. Subu Ramanathan, Dr. Shantaram Joshi, Dr. Bin Duan, and Dr. Ying Yan

 The IGPBS - Molecular Genetics and Cell Biology doctoral program trains students to conduct rigorous and interdisciplinary research focused on understanding the cellular, molecular and genetic basis of normal development as well as disease pathogenesis.
 The program is designed to prepare students for careers as independent biomedical scientists and educators, offering two PhD degree tracks: